ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/login.md

 DUO uses either an option for DUO authentication via `Push` which uses the mobile app, or via `SMS` which sends a code as a text message to your phone.
 Choose whichever option works best for you.

-After logging in successfully, you are expected to update your password with the `passwd` command.
+> Note: New users are expected to change their temporary password with the `passwd` command upon successful login.

 For more general information regarding Multi-Factor Authentication and DUO, please visit the following:
 [https://cnc.ucr.edu/mfa/how.html](https://cnc.ucr.edu/mfa/how.html)